Numigi/odoo-project-addons/project_remaining_hours_update/README.rst

 Context
 -------
-In vanilla Odoo, the remaining hours on a task is computed based on the time spent and the estimated hours.
+In vanilla Odoo, the remaining hours on a task is computed based on the time spent and the planned hours.

 .. image:: static/description/vanilla_odoo_task.png